Rise of Genghis Khan: The Mongols prior to Genghis Khan

-Childhood (1162-1177)
+Childhood (1155/1162/1167-1177)

+The year of Temüjin's birth is disputed and multiple dates are given by different historians: 1155, 1162 or 1167.
+However 1162 is the most accepted date.
+It is possible that Temüjin never knew the exact date of his birth.
+The Secret History records his birthplace as Delüün Boldog on the Onon River, but this has been placed at either Dadal in Khentii Province or in southern Agin-Buryat Okrug, Russia.

-Genghis Khan was born as Temüjin in 1162 to Yesugei, the leader of the Borjigin clan, and Hoelun of the Olkhonud tribe.
+Genghis Khan was born as Temüjin to Yesugei, the leader of the Borjigin clan, and Hoelun of the Olkhonud tribe.
 In 1171, Yesugei took Temüjin east through Tatar territory to the Khongirad, who were closely related to the Olkhonud tribe of his wife, to arrange a future marriage between his son and Börte.
 Temüjin was left behind with the Khongirad to learn their ways, however Yesugei was poisoned by the Tatars during his return trip.
-Temüjin left the Khongirad for his father, but arrived too late to see his father alive.
+Yesugei sent a trusted retainer called Münglig to retrieve Temüjin from the Khongirad, but he arrived too late to see his father alive.
 His father's followers scattered and Hoelun was left to care for her children by herself.
 She took them to the Khentii Mountains where they lived for several years eking out an existence through fishing and grubbing roots.
 Little is known about the events of Temüjin's life during these years except for three flashpoints.
 At one point Temüjin killed his half-brother Begter for stealing a fish.
 He then became the captive of the Taichiud and lived in a cage for some time before escaping with the help of a tribesman named Suldus Shira.
 In 1173, he became the blood brother (anda) of Jamukha from the Jadaran (Jajirad) clan.
 The Jadaran clan considered itself descended from the Borjigids, but others say they were an illegitimate offshoot of uncertain birth.